Ensuring a high quality educational experience and skills relevant to the 21st century

 school meals are unavailable.
 Free meals will be made

-agency to be mentally or physically disabled and who also
+educational agency to be mentally or physically disabled and who

 during the regular school year may receive free meals as well.

-"This program fills a void created when school lunches are not
+"This program fills a void created when school meals are not

 available," said Cindy Thesing, Nutrition Services